byt3m/Valheim-Character-Editor/README.md

 ![alt text](https://raw.githubusercontent.com/byt3m/Valheim-Character-Editor/main/ValheimCharacterEditor_v1.0.PNG)

 Usage:
-  1. If Valheim is open, close it.
+  1. If Valheim is running, close it.
   2. Open ValheimCharacterEditor.
   3. Choose your character and the new customization you want to apply.
   4. Apply the customization.